-- 27.5.1 Medical Plans: Premera Choice or Core and HMO Kaiser Permanente: Employees will be eligible to enroll themselves and dependents at hire, open enrollment, or at a qualifying event in either the Core or Choice plan administered by Premera, or the HMO option administered by Kaiser Permanente - 27.5.2 Premera Choice Plan: Beginning with plan year commencing January 1, 2019, employees will have the option to enroll themselves and dependents in the Premera Choice plan.
-The employee monthly premium contributions for the Choice plan will follow the premium sharing formulas as outlined in Section 27.4 above. - 27.5.3 The City shall retain the right to select insurance carriers, administrators, change plans, and to self-insure benefits. - 27.5.4 Cost Containment: The Union and all employees covered by this agreement shall cooperate with the City in all cost containment efforts including further study and implementation of cost containment alternatives; provided that the City shall not implement any reduction in benefits without reasonable notice and mutual agreement of the Union.
-The Union members will have representation in the City's cost containment decisions as other employee groups. - 27.5.5 The Employer will continue to involve bargaining unit representatives in education and training regarding health coverage issues and any options that may be under consideration prior to implementation.
-This is not a waiver of any bargaining rights. - 27.5.6 If the City allows other City employees to continue medical benefits at their own expense after normal service retirement, then such privilege shall also be extended to employees in this bargaining unit at normal service retirement for the same period and under the same conditions. - 27.5.7 Dental Premium Formula Sharing: The Dental coverage for employees shall be provided and paid at 100% by the Employer and paid at 80% by the Employer for dependents.
+- 5.3 The City shall retain the right to select insurance carriers, administrators, change plans, and to self-insure benefits. - 5.4 Cost Containment: The Union and all employees covered by this Agreement shall cooperate with the City in all cost containment efforts including further study and implementation of cost containment alternatives; provided that the City shall not implement any reduction in benefits without reasonable notice and mutual agreement of the Union.
+The Union members will have representation in the City's cost containment decisions as other employee groups. - 5.5 The Employer will continue to involve bargaining unit representatives in education and training regarding health coverage issues and any options that may be under consideration prior to implementation.
+This is not a waiver of any bargaining rights. - 5.6 If the City allows other City employees to continue medical benefits at their own expense after normal service retirement, then such privilege shall also be extended to employees in this bargaining unit at normal service retirement for the same period and under the same conditions. - 5.7 Dental Premium Formula Sharing: The Dental coverage for employees shall be provided and paid at 100% by the Employer and paid at 80% by the Employer for dependents.
 Dental coverage may be elected independently from medical coverage; however, employees must always elect dental coverage for themselves in order to enroll dependents.
 Dental coverage offered shall include the Delta Dental plan and the Willamette Dental Maintenance Organization plan.